csci-182/fall2022/pages/css_reference/index.md

 {: .prose}

 ## Resources and Reference Materials
-Below, I have curated some resources and LinkedIn Learning playlists to help you learn about CSS.
+Below, I have curated some resources to help you learn about CSS.
 Don't feel like you have to memorize all of these properties: the CSS vocabulary is expansive, and is best learned as you design your own creations.
 Think of these resources as references that you may consult as you go.
 That said, knowing the rules that govern the CSS vocabulary is important to being able to use the language.
 As such, you will need to understand the CSS [Rules of Thumb](rules_of_thumb.html), so do take some time to ensure that you understand the
 {: .prose}

 ### Course Website